dubistdu/I-tinerary/README.md

 ### Community based one stop travel planner for designing a trip based on a person's interest

 - Plan a trip aroundy medical procedures
-- Plan a "Global warming" bucket list
+- Plan a Dooms day destinations
 - Plan a trip around little kids
 - Plan a trip around Holiday
 - Plan a trup around pet